AndreEnes/AndreEnes.github.io/quadcopter.md

 [Back](projects.md)

-## Extended Kalman Filter for a Quadcopter
+## Beacon-Based 3D Localization of a Quadcopter Using Extended Kalman Filter

 This project focused on 3D localization of an aerial robot (UAV) using an Extended Kalman Filter (EKF) with beacon-based distance measurements.
 It was implemented using Python, C++, ROS, and Webots to estimate the UAV’s position by fusing noisy data from static beacons with a motion model.
 The work included: